LinerSu/nyu-pl-sum19-rec/Class 08/README.md

 - To determine dynamic type, we check the actual instance pointed for each object.
 - To determine static type, we check the type for each object in the code.
 2. call for `a2.m2()` dispatched to `A.m2`; `a1.m3()` dispatched to `A.m3`; `a3.m2()` dispatched to `B.m2`.
-- To determine dispatch, we check each object's instance, and look up the virtual table.
+- To determine dynamic dispatch, we check each object's instance, and look up the virtual table.

 ## Prototype OOP
 - Def.
 Object is not related to class.
 It could be created as an empty object or cloned from an existing object (prototype object).